-With these polarising factors, there has been no better time for hirers of high-volume workforces to challenge their approach to its management.
+With these polarising factors, there has been no better time for hirers of shift-based workforces to challenge their approach to its management.

 Beeline’s acquisition of JoinedUp in May made Beeline the only global platform with end-to-end capabilities and functionality for companies to source and manage the full spectrum of the extended workforce.
 We sat down with Adam Thompson, co-founder of JoinedUp, to share more about what this acquisition means for the industry.